Links

 • From Dashboard, open the settings of your external app

-• Enter the Package name of your app which is provided by Google
+• Enter the Package name of your app, which Google provides

 • Configure the management on Code signing setup